 Section 7.
 Chaplain.
 The Chaplain provides spiritual guidance for the Camp.
 He shall represent the Camp in times of bereavement.
 He shall periodically report to the Commander on the well being of members confined by illness.
 In event of a member’s death, he shall immediately notify the membership and the Chaplain-in-Chief.
-He shall be responsible for the procurement of flowers, wreaths, or such other items incidental to the accomplishment of his duties.
+He shall be responsible for the procurement of flowers, wreathes, or such items incidental to the accomplishment of his duties.

 Section 8.
 Color Sergeant.
 The Color Sergeant shall maintain and safeguard the Camp colors.
 He shall issue the proper display of colors at all functions of the Camp and will lead members in salutes to the colors.
 He shall appoint assistants to aid in the performance of his duties.

 Section 9.
+Sergeant at Arms.
+The Sergeant at Arms shall maintain good order and discipline at all regularly scheduled meetings.

+Section 10.
 Historian.
 The Historian shall keep and maintain a written record of the Camp, its officers and members, and its accomplishments during his tenure of office.
 He shall be responsible for the collection of photographs, newspaper clippings, and such other items as necessary in the proper recording of Camp history.
-All items will be affixed in a bound volume as to insure preservation.
+All items will be affixed in a bound volume as to ensure preservation.

+Section 11.
+Editor.
+The Commander shall, upon taking office, appoint an editor and such other staff as necessary in the preparation and distribution of the Camp Newsletter, Southern Comfort.
+The Commander shall periodically review operation of the newsletter to ascertain if its operation is in the best interest of the Camp.
+The Executive Committee shall provide all acceptances of annual subscriptions from non-members and establish an annual subscription rate.
+The Editor, shall, at the end of the fiscal year, prepare a written report concerning the number of copies produced, number distributed and associated cost; this report to be submitted to the Commander at the annual meeting.

-Section 10.
+Section 12.
 Executive Committee.
 The Executive Committee shall:

-a.
-Approve or disapprove all bills presented to the Treasurer for payment.
+Approve or disapprove all bills presented to the Adjutant for payment.

-b.
 Sit in judgment in all disciplinary matters.

-c.
 Authorize and approve all meeting dates and arrangements.

-d.
 Rule on all questions affecting the election, eligibility, and conduct of members.

-e.
 When in the interest of the Camp, transact business on behalf of the membership.

-Section 11.
-Editor.
-The Commander shall, upon taking office, appoint an editor and such other staff as necessary in the preparation and distribution of the official Camp Newsletter, Southern Comfort.
-The Commander shall periodically review operation of the newsletter to ascertain if its operation is in the best interest of the Camp.
-The Executive Committee shall provide all acceptances of annual subscriptions from non-members and establish an annual subscription rate.
-The Editor, shall, at the end of the fiscal year, prepare a written report concerning number of copies produced, number distributed and associated cost; this report to be submitted to the Commander at the annual meeting.

 ARTICLE IX.
 Awards.
+The Commander shall appoint a three-member Awards and Recognition Committee including a chairman.

 Section 1.
-The Executive Committee shall be responsible for the creation and administration of a program of awards presented to Camp members and non-members deemed worthy of recognition.
+The Awards and Recognition Committee shall be responsible for the creation and administration of a program of awards presented to Camp members and non-members deemed worthy of recognition.

 Section 2.
-The Executive Committee shall review and authorize the presentation of certificates and awards, except the Commander’s Commendations and Resolutions of respect, which are reserved for the Commander.
+The Awards and Recognition Committee shall review and authorize the presentation of certificates and awards, except the Commander’s Commendations and Resolutions of Respect, which are reserved for the Commander.

 ARTICLE X. Suspension or Expulsion.